QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 ### Debugging Code

+Debugging is the process of identifying and removing errors from a program.

+You will spend a lot of time debugging code, so it is important to [learn how to do it effectively](https://www.freecodecamp.org/news/what-is-debugging-how-to-debug-code/).

 If you are using a newer version of Jupyter, you should see a bug icon on the right end of the toolbar.

 ```{figure} /_static/lecture_specific/getting_started/debug.png